vk-cs/docs-public/docs/en/main/base/iaas/vm-images/custom-image/custom-image.md

 </warn>

-It is possible to upload an individual image of a virtual machine, created earlier locally, to a VK CS project using the following tools:
+It is possible to upload an individual image of a virtual machine, created earlier locally, to a VK Cloud project using the following tools:

 <tabs>
 <tablist>
-<tab>VK CS panel</tab>
+<tab>VK Cloud panel</tab>
 <tab>Openstack CLI</tab>
 </tablist>
 <tabpanel>

-To download the image [in your VK CS account](https://mcs.mail.ru/app/services/infra/servers/) you should:
+To download the image [in your VK Cloud account](https://mcs.mail.ru/app/services/infra/servers/) you should:

 1. Go to the Images page of the Cloud Computing service.
 2. Select "Create" in the top menu.